NuvanaClub/Source-Code/DEPLOYMENT_GUIDE.md

-# 🚀 Weed Wiki Deployment Guide
+# 🚀 Nuvana Club Deployment Guide

-> **Complete deployment guide for Weed Wiki** - From local development to production deployment on Vercel with PostgreSQL
+> **Complete deployment guide for Nuvana Club** - From local development to production deployment on Vercel with PostgreSQL

 ## 🎯 Quick Start